EASA network funding

 - The application files should be emailed to EASA admin, membership(at)easaonline.org.

-- If network convenors have not submitted the network annual report by the 30 November deadline, the network cannot apply for funds in the next round.
+- If network convenors have not submitted the network annual report by the 30 November deadline for reports, an application for funds will not be accepted.

 - A new network can only apply for funding after the Executive Committee has approved the network.